prasuco/mandirsewa/README.md

 - php: for server side logic.
 - tailwindcss: for clean utility based styling
-- jQuery: for easy reactivity(probably).
+- jQuery: for easy reactivity(probably, if not; hail vanilla javascript).